typelevel/Laika/docs/using-laika/embedded.md

 Using Laika Embdedded
 =====================

+Apart from using Laika within sbt, you can alternatively embed it into Scala applications.
+Laika is very lightweight.
+Not only does it not require the installation of any external tools, the core artifact does not even have any library dependencies.

-The main and most commonly used operation of Laika is a full transformation from input text written in a lightweight markup language like Markdown to output formats like HTML.
+The main and most commonly used operation is a full transformation from input text written in a lightweight markup language like Markdown to output formats like HTML.